NeedfulSoftware/CMakeTutorials/README.md

 # CMake Tutorials

-This repository contains the examples for the [NeedfulSoftware CMake tutorials](https://www.needfulsoftware.com).
+This repository contains the examples for our [CMake tutorials](http://www.needfulsoftware.com).

 ## License